003 WoeNyl Attacked by Mob

-Surely you jest.
-No one has ever accused me of possessing beauty unless I was in disguise.
-I lack even the basic prettiness of a child.
+'Surely you jest.
+No one has ever accused me of possessing beauty unless I was in disguise,' Woe thought to him.

-Would you please describe my appearance, since I cannot hear on my own?
-I asked to make it seem as if I believed his words.
+'Would you please describe my appearance, since I cannot hear it on my own?'
+Nyl asked.
+I did not know if I believed his words.

 “You have scarred skin, like the walls in a mine that yields the purest silver.
 Your lips drip the nectar of encouraging words.
 Your eyes are gorgeous.
 They exude compassion and tenderness.”

-You mock me.
-My eyes are the mark of the cursed.
+'You mock me.
+My eyes are the mark of the cursed.'

-You didn’t say everything that you saw.
-I know you withheld something.
+'You didn’t say everything that you noticed.
+I know you withheld something.'
+I thought.

-“Well, You’re rather peculiar.
-You appear as if you possess no animal blood.”
+'Well, You’re rather peculiar.
+You appear as if you possess no animal blood.'

-I know this may seem petty, I started.
-But may I feel your face?
-I wish to know what you are like.
+'I know this may seem petty,' I started.
+“But may I feel your face?
+I wish to know what you are like.'

-“Come, sister, a feast awaits us.”
+'Come, sister, a feast awaits us.'